By Chrissie Klinkowski

 Although 2021 data is still coming in, the NAR Owl Nest Box Program is considered successful with 20% of the boxes currently occupied by barn and screech owls.
 Twenty percent may seem low, but it can take several years for a nest box to be occupied.
 At Harkin Slough, for example, it took on average four years for each box to be occupied, but by the sixth year—2021—all 11 boxes were occupied.
 If you own a nest box, don’t be discouraged if your box isn’t immediately occupied.
 If three or four seasons elapse with no activity, then consider moving the nestbox to a different location or donating it.

 The NAR owl nest box design has also been modified to provide more room and ventilation, a sloping roof to keep water from pooling, and a higher entryway to the box so the owlets don’t accidentally tumble out too early.
 Boxes are installed 12’ to 14’ high and are either attached to fence posts, trees, or poles.
-One new innovation is the introduction of a pivoting post which eliminates the need for a ladder for box cleaning.
+One new innovation is the introduction of a pivoting post which eliminates the need for a ladder for box cleaning which also can be cleaned easily by hiring the services from Pressure Washing in Austin TX.
 The box pivots down using a counterweight, the debris dumps out the cleanout door, and the box is pivoted back up to its original position.

 Native Animal Rescue and Mark Schleicher owe the success of their nest box program to support from Peter Boscacci and students at Harbor and Santa Cruz High Schools, the Santa Cruz Land Trust, Watsonville Wetlands Watch, Santa Cruz, Aptos, and County Parks, Santa Cruz Civic Auditorium, and the UCSC Predatory Bird Research Group.

 If you would like an owl nest box on your property, contact Mark Schleicher at firstname.lastname@example.org.